top of page

 -

-What are the benefits of permanent makeup?People who meet minimum age requirements and have the ability to heal properly from minor wounds can benefit from the liberating benefits of permanent cosmetics.Interest in this service spans the young to the more mature; those who desire a soft, natural enhancement to their appearance.
-It is especially valuable to people who can’t wear traditional cosmetics due to allergies and skin sensitivities; active people who want to look their best for sports activities such as swimming, hiking, biking, tennis, aerobics; and those who don’t want to worry about “sweating off” or reapplying cosmetics.Permanent Cosmetics also benefits the vision challenged who have difficulty applying their cosmetics; and others with dexterity related conditions such as arthritis, Parkinson’s disease, multiple sclerosis, stroke survivors, and busy people who don’t have time to spend applying and refreshing makeup throughout the day and evening.
+What are the benefits of getting permanent makeup?People who meet minimum age requirements and can heal properly from minor wounds can benefit from the liberating effects of permanent cosmetics.
+Interest in this service spans from the young to the more mature, and it is especially valuable for those who desire a soft, natural enhancement to their appearance.
+It is particularly beneficial for people who can’t wear traditional cosmetics due to allergies and skin sensitivities, active individuals who want to look their best during sports activities such as swimming, hiking, biking, tennis, and aerobics, and those who don’t want to worry about “sweating off” or reapplying cosmetics.
+Permanent cosmetics also benefit the vision-challenged who have difficulty applying their cosmetics, and others with dexterity-related conditions such as arthritis, Parkinson’s disease, multiple sclerosis, stroke survivors, and busy people who don’t have time to spend applying and refreshing makeup throughout the day and evening.
+At Permanent Beauty, we tailor our services to meet your unique needs and lifestyle.

 -